camerongoble/piconoc/README.md

 * rabbits
 * snakes

 Run ecosystem.p8 in Pico-8 to see the results.
-Hopefully you can tell which is which from their behaviors, since they are all simple dots, not pixel art.
+Or play in your browser at https://www.lexaloffle.com/bbs/?tid=45052 ) Hopefully you can tell which is which from their behaviors, since they are all simple dots, not pixel art.